ponycloud/sparkle/doc/high-level-design.md

  *  Performs no action on it's own, always merely applicates desired state.
  *  Holds a copy of bootstrap configuration that is used during controller startup.
- *  Participates in the placement algorithm and distributed load leveling.
  *  Provides `cloud-init` service to instances it hosts.
  *  Informs Sparkle about interesting conditions using notifications.
  *  Collects performance data and sends them to a central service.